GIV-UCalgary/GIV-Website/content/authors/christopher-mossman/_index.md

   url: "http://ucalgary.ca/"

 # Short bio (displayed in user profile at end of posts)
-bio: "Christopher is an NSERC summer research student who has just completed his Bachelor degree."
+bio: "Christopher is an MSc student whose research focuses on applying Augmented Reality to 3D printed objects."

 #interests:
 #- Artificial Intelligence